cnr-isti-vclab/ReviewerNet/parser/README.md

 - 47 corpus partitions as gzip files

-- at most 47 parsed files.
+- at most 47 parsed files

 The completion time of the whole process with a speed connection of 1MB/s is about 7 hours^.